What are some things a person should consider when choosing an expensive skin care brand that is right for them?

 In other words, is a pricier product or skin care brand usually better?

-The price of packaging can add up, too.
+The price of skin care product packaging can add up, too.

 Airtight packaging that preserves fragile actives like antioxidants will add to the cost of a product.
 Also, luxury packaging that adds kinesthetic or visual pleasure to the use of a product will tip up the price, too.